rajat250996/book-recommendation-system/README.md

 <h2> :floppy_disk: Data </h2>

-The Book-Crossing dataset comprises 3 files (Click [here](https://drive.google.com/drive/folders/184irGJPi73xYu_eMgI3JBCc-okIOTUIF?usp=sharing) to access the Data)
+The Book-Crossing dataset comprises 3 files

 * Users :
 Contains the users.
 Note that user IDs (User-ID) have been anonymized and map to